-I was recently asked about some of the trading mistakes new traders fall into when starting out.
+I was recently asked about some of the trading mistakes new traders run into when getting started trading.

 It was easy to come up with a lengthy list, mainly because I’ve personally made all of these mistakes myself, and in most cases, more than once.